Profile

 We will tell all school visitors, families and friends about how we are looking after our environment and hope they do the same at home and school!

-We will try and increase the biodiversity in our school by taking care of our Maltese Garden.
+We will try to increase the biodiversity in our school by taking care of our Maltese Garden.
 In this garden we have planted Maltese plants to increase the number of plants we have in our school and to encourage more birds and butterflies to visit our school.

 Our Policies